-Unfortunately it wasn’t, and so I have taken this case directly to the Government and asked whether a national scheme could be considered.
+Unfortunately they wouldn't, and so I have taken this case directly to the Government and asked whether a national scheme could be considered.

-In Southport we have many, many care homes and elderly residents, with hundreds of carers.
-Itis vital that we try and support them as much as we can.
+In Southport we have many care homes and elderly residents, with hundreds of carers.
+It is vital that we try and support them as much as we can.

-I would like to see additional, ringfenced funding be provided to local councils to compensate for the reduction in income they would see from the proposals.
+I would like to see additional, ringfenced funding provided to local councils to compensate for the reduction in parking income they would see from the proposals.